kryonix/notesonfp/README.md

 Notes on Functional Programming
 ===============================

-I take notes during the lecture *Functional Programming* at Universität Tübingen.
+This is an updated version of Philipp Moers script of the lecture *Functional Programming* at Universität Tübingen.

-The PDF is accessable [here](http://sflip.pf-control.de/files/uni/functional-programming/fp.pdf).